You don’t need to be ‘good at Pilates’ to start Pilates

 Nowadays, I’m asked at least once a week if I teach “Reformer” or “normal” Pilates.

 This month marks two years since I opened my home studio.
-In that time, I’ve taught over 800 private sessions in this little space (alongside my online and external classes).
+In that time, I’ve taught just shy of 900 private sessions in this little space (alongside my online and external classes).

 Here’s what I’ve learned in that time…